Lost Experience: Monster.com

 During the 24 May episode of Lost, The Hanso Foundation advert was shown again, but with a disclaimer indicating that it was "paid for by Monster.com."
 The advert also mentioned the Hanso Foundation Careers website, a mock job search engine with five jobs listed (as of 25 May 2006).
 The site contains a link to the Monster.com website.
 There are several grayed letters in the job descriptions: n, s, l, u, t, m, i, e, m, a, y, a.
 These letters can be rearranged to form "inmate asylum", a passphrase used in the game.
 Lost characters Hurley and Libby were both inmates in an asylum.

 Verizon

-On 6 June, an advertisement aired during "Boston Legal" that points viewers to the Retrievers of Truth website.
+On 6 June, an advertisement aired during Boston Legal that points viewers to the Retrievers of Truth website.
 The website features Dr. Vincent "Wally" Bolé, a "pioneer in the field of canine parapsychology and neuroveterinary medicine".
-Ostensibly a site about the psychic abilities of the yellow labrador retriever, solving a puzzle takes you to a bulletin board populated by fictional Verizon employees (the users all have Verizon-related puns in their names — iobiSeeingyou, DSLerator, etc.), discussing the political machinations of the Hanso foundation within Verizon as a company.
+Ostensibly a site about the psychic abilities of the yellow Labrador Retriever, solving a puzzle takes the reader to a bulletin board populated by fictional Verizon employees (the users all have Verizon-related puns in their names — iobiSeeingyou, DSLerator, etc.), discussing the political machinations of the Hanso foundation within Verizon as a company.
 One of the posts also refers to a Verizon advertisement, in which there are clues for the Hanso foundation site.
-Typing "Steinbeck" in the text box you would normally put your email address into unlocks a hidden fictional forum.
+Typing "Steinbeck" in the text box where people would normally put their email address unlocks a hidden fictional forum.